Karollus/SequenceModelBenchmark/README.md

 After the prediction task has finished, a `<dataset_name>-<model_name>-latest_results.tsv` link will be made in the `Results` folder.
 This file is then used in the analysis notebook.

 ## Available Targets
-`Snakefile` currently contains the following targets to generate predictions, each of which corresponds to a different dataset, and if available, a certain model:
+`Snakefile` currently contains the following targets to generate predictions, each of which corresponds to a different dataset, and if available, a certain model (in case no model is specified, Enformer is used):

 - `segal_promoters_<model>` for `<model>`: `enformer`, `basenji1` and `basenji2`
 - `cohen_tripseq_<model>` for `<model>`: `enformer`, `basenji1` and `basenji2`